Isaac-Rowland/tic-tac-toe/README.md

 ### step: 6
 - after winner put in a restart option to go back to start of a blank game.

+### things i added
+- two types of font styles, Rowdies for the X's and O's and text that changes.
+The other font style is for the headings that do not change. this style is Permanent marker.
+- Added a resturt button that has an animation when you hover over it and also when you either win or a draw it will animate.
+- put in a gif as the background.